Connect with us!

 Discover the benefits of earning your degree from Sacred Heart University.

-Whether you're pursuing a Bachelor’s in Public Health degree and planning ahead or exploring careers with a public health degree, Sacred Heart’s MPH master’s program sets you on a path to success.
+Whether you're pursuing a bachelor’s in a health degree and planning ahead or exploring a career change with a public health degree, Sacred Heart’s MPH sets you on a path to success.
 You'll gain the skills and experience needed for high-impact roles in public health and epidemiology, biostatistics and beyond.

 Discover the benefits of earning your degree from Sacred Heart University.